jeffersonfparil/poolgen/README.md

 ## Quickstart

-1. Install Julia

-Download and install julia from their [website](https://julialang.org/downloads/).
+1. Download and install Julia.
+See [https://julialang.org/downloads/](https://julialang.org/downloads/).

-2. Install the poolgen package
+2. Install the poolgen package.
 Open Julia and run the following:
 ```julia
 using Pkg
 Pkg.add(url="https://github.com/jeffersonfparil/poolgen.git")
 ```

-3. Usage and documentation access
+3. Usage and documentation access.
 Open Julia and browse the documentation for all the currently available functions:
 ```julia
 using poolgen
 ?poolgen.convert